Death and Salvation

-The New River is so polluted that when a Mexican guy was found dead in it, they first thought he was a burn victim.
-Rather, the river melted him
+The New River is so polluted that when a guy from Mexico was found dead in it, they first thought he was a burn victim.
+Rather, the river melted him.

 You know how when you see an ad for Donald Trump Cologne, and your nose wrinkles.
 Imagine twenty times that, and you don't even know how bad the New River stinks.